 Take the chance to discover your inner spy at New York City's latest contemporary museum, Spyscape.
 This interactive experience puts skills to the test with spy challenges – including dodging lasers and cracking codes.
 Participants learn which of the 10 Spy Roles fits them best (Spymasters, Special Ops, Hacker) and receive a complete Spy Profile following the visit.
 Located in Midtown Manhattan, Spyscape has numerous private event spaces suitable for various occasions, from product launches to training sessions.

-Meet Our NYC Native
+Travel Tips from Our NYC Native

 Get to know: Zachary Tranter, Project Manager

-Years working in the meetings and events industry: 8
+Years in meetings and events industry: 8

 Zachary's NYC Travel Tips

 Something travelers might find surprising about New York City: NYC is infamous for being expensive, but if you know where to look, there are so many free things to do, especially in the summer!
 TV show tapings, Shakespeare in the Park, Summerstage, free museum nights, the list goes on and on…

 One meal or dish we must have while in New York City: Schmackary’s Cookies, Dough Doughnuts, and Ample Hills ice cream (I like desserts).

 Tips for traveling like a local in New York City: Do your research before you travel.
 Know what restaurants you want to go to (I check out The Infatuation weekly for the hottest restaurants in the City and guides on anything else you’d want).
 If you don’t have an idea beforehand, you’re going to get stuck going to the same old tourist traps.
 Don’t be afraid to go off the main strips—you’ll find the locals’ favorite coffee shops or boutique stores.
 Download a subway map app, which still comes in handy for me every day.